jm-cook/mspa-homeassistant/README.md

 - Heater: 1500W (preheat) / 2000W (heating)

 These are used as defaults, but your model may differ.

-## Multi-Region Support

-The integration supports MSpa hot tubs in multiple regions:

-- **ROW (Rest of World)**: Europe, Middle East, Africa, and other regions (api.iot.the-mspa.com)
-- **US**: United States and Canada (api.usiot.the-mspa.com)
-- **CH**: China, Hong Kong, and Macau (api.mspa.mxchip.com.cn)

-The integration will automatically detect your region based on your Home Assistant country setting during initial setup.
-If auto-detection selects the wrong region, you can manually override it in the configuration dialog.
-The integration will fall back to the ROW (European) region if auto-detection fails or if your country is not specifically mapped.

 ## Thermostat popup